-Lets walk through a Cannabis Grow Facility with Metro Cannabis Solutions.
+Lets walk through a Cannabis Grow Facility Room By Room with Metro Cannabis Solutions.

-These are solutions that have been installed in North America, South America, Europe and even Africa.
+These are solutions showing a cannabis grow facility room by room that have been installed in North America, South America, Europe and even Africa.
 We’re going to start with the process overview map and take you through room by room, the Metro Solutions.
 So let’s get started and walk through that facility.
 Cannabis growth facilities are required to have a gowning.
 Gowning Rooms provide a space for workers and visitors to put on a face mask, hairnets, gloves and coveralls before entering the growing and processing areas.
 This is to protect the plants from any outside contaminants.
 Metro offers a variety of easy to sterilize solutions for this area, including Metro Garment Racks, Metro Shoe Racks and Metro Gowning Benches.

-Next, we move to the cloning and propagation room.
+Next, on our tour of a Cannabis Grow Facility Room by Room tour we move to the cloning and propagation room.

 Here’s one real cloning solution that we installed, which has a quick track on the bottom, so they’re using a high density shelving system to maximize the space for their clone.

-The Vegetative and Flowering Rooms in a Cannabis Grow Business.
+A Fun Room – The Vegetative and Flowering Rooms in a Cannabis Grow Facility Room by Room

-The vegetative and flowering areas provide a space for the ideal temperature and environment for cannabis to begin budding for harvest.
+The vegetative and flowering areas in our A Cannabis Grow Facility Room by Room tour provide a space for the ideal temperature and environment for cannabis to begin budding for harvest.
 You will find very, very large benches in this area where plants are sitting on the benches and their hydroponically fed.
 Metro’s products offerings for this room include Metro Mobile Carts that would either be Metro Wire Carts or Metro Polymer Carts to move plants to and from the rooms.

 Now, Let’s talk about Drying!